 Presessional is taught by experienced English language tutors.
 They all have a diploma or equivalent level ELT/TESOL qualification and some also have an MA in Linguistics or Visual Arts.

 We ask that all students bring a tablet or laptop computer for research and assignment work.

-You can join the 9 week Presssional course at University of the Arts London if your current IELTS score (or equivalent) is 0.5 below the requirement for your UAL main course entry requirements.
+You can only join the 9 week Presessional if you have an offer for a UAL undergraduate or postgraduate main course starting in academic year 2019/20.
+You must meet the language entry requirements for 9 week Presessional course.
 If you do not meet the entry requirements, please contact the Language Centre (firstname.lastname@example.org) for information on alternative English courses.
-There are also minimum skill score requirements.

-To apply for 9 Week Presessional, you must have the following:
+To apply for the 9 week Presessional, you must have the following:

-- a conditional offer to study a degree course at UAL
+- A conditional offer to study a undergraduate or postgraduate main course at UAL

-- a need to improve your English level by 0.5 IELTS band equivalents If the amount you need to improve by is greater than this, please see 13 week Presessional for 1.0 bands and 19 week presessional for 1.5 bands.
-If you need advice, please contact the Language Centre by emailing email@example.com).
+- A need to improve your English level by 0.5 IELTS band equivalents (if the amount you need to improve by is higher than this, please see 13 week Presessional for 1.0, or contact the Language Centre by emailing email@example.com).

 |University main course entry requirements (IELTS)||Overall||Each skill (minimum)|

 Bookings for 9 week Presessional will be open from mid-January 2019.
 Applications can be made through your UAL applicant portal account.

 If you will be under the age of 18 at the beginning of 9 week Presessional, you will additionally need to submit a completed Parental Consent Form prior to application for 9 week Presessional.
 Until we receive this, your application will not be able to be processed.